What is a Foreign LLC?

 When starting a business, there are many different options to choose from.
 One option that may be unfamiliar to some is whether they need to register their business to operate in multiple states.

-If your company is physically expanding beyond your home state, you may be considered a foreign LLC and required to register in each state in which your LLC intends to conduct business.
+A foreign LLC is a term that refers to an out-of-state LLC wanting to be physically present and operating in another state.
+If your company is physically expanding beyond your home state, you may be considered a foreign LLC and are required to register in each state in which your LLC intends to conduct business.

 A Limited Liability Company (LLC) is considered domestic in the state where it is formed.
 A foreign LLC is a Limited Liability Company created in one state and then registered as a foreign entity to conduct business in a different state.

-Your LLC must be registered as a foreign LLC before conducting business within the new state.
+Your Limited Liability Company must be registered as a foreign LLC with the Secretary of State in the new state before conducting business within the new state.

 How Does a Company Foreign Qualify?

 To foreign qualify, you should conduct a business name search in the new state to make sure the same name is not already registered.
 If a business with a similar name already exists, you can register a Doing Business As (DBA) name in your new state.

 After conducting a name search, the next step to qualify is to submit a properly completed registration form to the Secretary of State’s Office for your state along with the necessary filing fee.
 This filing fee is typically higher than the registration fee for a domestic LLC and can range from $50-$750.
 Some states also require that a foreign Limited Liability Company pay an annual renewal fee in order to maintain compliance.